ghodratii/timeline-calendar/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fix HTML rendering in excerpt mode.
+* Translations for Persian has been updated.

 = 1.1.1 =
 * Fix HTML rendering in widget and PHP code.
 * Fix HTML rendering in Events page.
-* Change the width and height of text box in Events page.
-* Update Persian language.

 = 1.1 =
 * Auto enable of Jalali Calendar when wp-jalali is enable.